threema-ch/push-relay/README.md

 ## Running

 You need the Rust compiler (1.49 or higher).
-First, create a `config.ini` file that looks like this:
+First, create a `config.toml` file that looks like this:

     [fcm]